71st Fighter Squadron: Air Defense Command

 On 3 July 1946 the 71st was reactivated as part of the 1st Fighter Group at March Field, California where it took over the personnel, mission and new Lockheed P-80 Shooting Stars of the 31st Fighter Squadron, which was inactivated.
 The squadron flew the P-80 until 1949 when it converted to North American F-86A Sabre swept-wing fighters.
-The following year, as Air Defense Command(ADC) began to deploy its fighter force the squadron was detached from the group and moved twice, finally locating at Greater Pittsburgh Airport, Pennsylvania in October.
+The following year, as Air Defense Command (ADC) began to deploy its fighter force the squadron was detached from the group and moved twice, finally locating at Greater Pittsburgh Airport, Pennsylvania in October.
 However ADC was having difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
 As a result, the squadron was reassigned to the geographically oriented 4708th Defense Wing and support elements at Greater Pittsburgh were organized into the 81st Air Base Squadron.

 In 1953 ADC again reorganized its deployed squadrons and organized the 500th Air Defense Group at Pittsburgh, with the 71st becoming its operational element.
 In the summer of 1955 ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 As a result, the 71st moved on paper to Selfridge Air Force Base, Michigan, where it was reunited with the 1st Fighter Group.

-At Selfridge, the squadron re-equipped with rocket armed and airborne intercept radar equipped F-86D Sabre Interceptors.
-In 1957 began upgrading to the North American F-86L Sabre, an improved version of the F-86D which incorporated data link to communicate directly with the Semi Automatic Ground Environment, or SAGE analog computer-controlled direction system for intercepts.
-The 71st then converted to the supersonic F-102 Delta Dagger interceptor from 1958 to 1960 and the F-106 Delta Dart from 1960 to 1971.
+At Selfridge, the squadron re-equipped with rocket armed and airborne intercept radar equipped North American F-86D Sabres.
+In 1957 it began upgrading to the North American F-86L Sabre, an improved version of the F-86D which incorporated data link to communicate directly with the Semi Automatic Ground Environment, or SAGE analog computer-controlled direction system for intercepts.
+The 71st then converted to the supersonic Convair F-102 Delta Dagger interceptor from 1958 to 1960 and the Convair F-106 Delta Dart from 1960 to 1971.

 In 1965, the unit won the F-106 category in the William Tell Interceptor Competition.
-The 71st has been awarded the Presidential Unit Citation 3 times and the Outstanding Unit Award 5 times.
-In December 1969, the 71st was awarded the 1969 Hughes Achievement Award, presented annually to the most outstanding Fighter Interceptor Squadron in the world.
-In 1970, one of the F-106's of the 71st glided onto a field in Montana and subsequently became known as the Cornfield Bomber.
+In December 1969, the 71st was awarded the 1969 Hughes Achievement Award, presented annually to the most outstanding fighter interceptor squadron for the first time. in the United States Air Force.
+In 1970, an F-106 of the 71st glided onto a field in Montana and subsequently became known as the Cornfield Bomber.
 In 1970, the 71st won the William Tell Competition taking the F-106 category and the overall category for the first time for an F-106 unit.